 The Foundation is the trustee of the beneficial interest in the Community Foundation of Middle Tennessee ("Community Foundation").
-Centerstone of Tennessee, Inc. transferred \$1,000,000 to the Community Foundation to establish the Agency Endowment Fund that specifies Centerstone of Tennessee, Inc. as the beneficiary.
+Centerstone of Tennessee, Inc. originally transferred \$1,000,000 to the Community Foundation to establish the Agency Endowment Fund that specifies Centerstone of Tennessee, Inc. as the beneficiary.
 The intended use of the Agency Endowment Fund is to support the mission of serving the needy for the Supported Organizations.
-Variance power has been granted to the Community Foundation to make distributions from the fund in accordance with the Community Foundation's Articles of Incorporation and in accordance with the Community Foundation's expressed intent.
-Centerstone of Tennessee, Inc. has the right and responsibility to recommend distributions of principal and income, but those recommendations are advisory in nature.
+Variance power has been granted to the Community Foundation to make distributions from the fund in accordance with the Community Foundation's Articles of Incorporation and in accordance with the Community Foundation's of principal and income, but those recommendations are advisory in nature.

-The beneficial interest is reported at fair value for the years ended June 30, 2021 and 2020.
-The following schedule summarizes the investment expenses and earnings.
+The beneficial interest is reported at fair value for the years ended June 30, 2022 and 2021.
+The following is a summary of the investment expenses and earnings.

-2021 2020
+2022 2021

 Beneficial interest in Community Foundation

-of Middle Tennessee, beginning of year \$ 1,303,099 \$ 1,335,768
+of Middle Tennessee, beginning of year \$ 1,536,183 \$ 1,303,099

-Investment expenses (9,114) (9,012)
+Investment expenses (9,846) (9,114)

-Investment gain 310,198 44,243
+Investment (loss) gain (169,505) 310,198

-Grants paid out (68,000 ) (67,900 )
+Grants paid out (77,309) (68,000)

-Beneficial interest in Community Foundation •
+Beneficial interest in Community Foundation

-of Middle Tennessee, end of year \$ 1,536,183 \$ 1,303,099
+of Middle Tennessee, end of year \$ 1,279,523 \$ 1,536,183

-Fair value of the beneficial interest is estimated as the net asset value ("NAV") of the underlying shares in the Community Foundation's investment pool.
+Fair value of the beneficial interest is estimated as the net asset value ("NAV") as a practical expedient of the underlying shares in the Community Foundation's investment pool.
 Fair value is determined in this manner because there are no observable market transactions for assets similar to the beneficial interest in the Agency Endowment Fund.
-Because there are no observable market transactions and because the Foundation can only redeem the resources at NAV for its own use, subject to the approval of the governing board of the Community Foundation, this fair value measurement is a Level 3 measurement as defined in the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 820, Fair Value Measurement (Note 6).
+Because there are no observable market transactions and because the Foundation can only redeem the resources at NAV for its own use, subject to the approval of the governing board of the Community Foundation, this fair value measurement is not classified in the fair value hierarchy as permitted by Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 820, Fair Value Measurement (Note 6).